PDPA Compliance10 min read12 April 2026

 If You Only Operate in Singapore

-You need to comply with the PDPA only.
-However, if you use cloud services hosted in the EU or process data of EU individuals, you should be aware of GDPR requirements.
+PDPA only.
+But if you use cloud services hosted in the EU or process EU individuals' data, be aware of GDPR requirements.

 If You Serve EU Customers

-1. Comply with GDPR first (it is generally more stringent)
+1. Build to GDPR standard first (it's generally more stringent)

-2. Layer on PDPA-specific requirements: DPO appointment, DNC Registry compliance, NRIC restrictions, and deemed consent mechanisms
+2. Layer on PDPA-specific requirements: universal DPO appointment, DNC Registry compliance, NRIC restrictions, and deemed consent mechanisms

-3. Create a unified privacy policy that addresses both frameworks
+3. Create one unified privacy policy addressing both frameworks

-1. Assuming GDPR compliance covers PDPA: It does not.
-The DNC Registry, NRIC restrictions, and DPO requirements are PDPA-specific.
+1. Assuming GDPR compliance covers PDPA.
+It doesn't.
+The DNC Registry, NRIC restrictions, universal DPO requirement, and deemed consent are PDPA-specific.

-2. Using legitimate interests under PDPA: This legal basis exists in the GDPR but not in the PDPA.
-You cannot rely on it for Singapore data processing.
+2. Using legitimate interests under PDPA.
+This legal basis exists in GDPR but not in the PDPA.
+You can't rely on it for Singapore data processing.

-3. Ignoring the different breach timelines: 72 hours from awareness (GDPR) vs 3 days from assessment completion (PDPA).
-If you have a breach affecting both EU and Singapore individuals, you need to meet both timelines.
+3. Ignoring the different breach timelines.
+72 hours from awareness (GDPR) vs 3 days from assessment (PDPA).
+If a breach affects individuals in both jurisdictions, meet both.

-4. One-size-fits-all consent forms: GDPR consent requirements are more granular.
-Design consent mechanisms that meet the GDPR standard, and they will generally satisfy the PDPA as well.
+4. One-size-fits-all consent forms.
+GDPR consent is more granular.
+Design to GDPR standard, and you'll generally satisfy PDPA too.

-5. Overlooking the business contact information exemption: The PDPA excludes business contact information used for business purposes.
-The GDPR does not have this exemption — you need a legal basis to process business contacts under GDPR.
+5. Forgetting the business contact exemption.
+PDPA excludes business contact information used for business purposes.
+GDPR doesn't have this exemption — you need a legal basis to process business contacts under GDPR.

 Simplify Your Compliance